Shuffle/Shuffle/functions/kubernetes/kubernetes.md

 Step 3: Now, open ```https://<YOUR_NODE_IP>:30008``` or ```http://<YOUR_NODE_IP>:30007```.
 You should be seeing a signup page.
 NODE_IP should be where the frontend is deployed.

-If you're running on minikube and you **can't** access the ports 30007-30008, you can use ```kubectl port-forward svc/frontend 3001:80 -n shuffle --address 0.0.0.0``` to access the frontend on port 3001